-Lotus Lantern Festival At-a-Glance (2026)
+Lotus Lantern Festival 2026 at a Glance

 Location: Seoul, South Korea

-Why the Lotus Lantern Festival Matters
+What Is the Lotus Lantern Festival (Yeondeunghoe)?

-The YeonDeungHoe Festival (연등회), also known as the Lotus Lantern Festival, is an annual Buddhist celebration in South Korea that marks Buddha’s birthday.
+The YeonDeungHoe Festival (연등회), also known as the Lotus Lantern Festival, is an annual Buddhist celebration in Seoul, South Korea that marks Buddha’s birthday.

 This tradition dates back over 1,200 years, and today, it remains one of Korea’s most vibrant and spiritually enriching cultural festivals.